nthuy190991/polygonization_PIA2019/README.md

 ## Reference
 \[1\] Dutter, M. (2007).
 "Generalization of building footprints derived from high resolution remote sensing data", Institut für Photogrammetrie und Fernerkundung, Technische Universität Wien.

 \[2\] T. H. Nguyen et al. (2019).
-"Unsupervised Automatic Building Extraction Using Active Contour Model on Unregistered Optical Imagery and Airborne LiDAR Data," Int.
-Arch.
-Photogramm.
-Remote Sens.
-Spatial Inf.
-Sci., XLII-2/W16, 181-188.
+"Unsupervised Automatic Building Extraction Using Active Contour Model on Unregistered Optical Imagery and Airborne LiDAR Data," International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-2/W16, 181-188.
 DOI: 10.5194/isprs-archives-XLII-2-W16-181-2019.

-\[3\]
+\[3\] Douglas, D. H., Peucker, T. K. (1973).
+"Algorithms for the reduction of the number of points required to represent a digitized line or its caricature".
+Cartographica: The International Journal for Geographic Information and Geovisualization, 10(2), 112– 122.

 ## Questions/Discussions
 For any other questions/issues, please open an issue on the Issues tracker.